michael-kitchin/CarND-Traffic-Sign-Classifier-Project/README.md

 The top five softmax preditiction probabilities were evaluated, printed, and plotted on logarithmic scales for reference and verification.

 In general, the devloped model was drastically more certain of its best choice than nearest alternatives, with 1st-to-2nd choice multiples routinely greater than 10e2.
+It's reasonable to assume probability distribution for given signs may be correlated with training set sign type (label) distribution, plotted above.

 ![Softmax Plot Example #1](./media/softmax-plot-example-1.png)
 ![Softmax Plot Example #2](./media/softmax-plot-example-2.png)